ausaf-a/cprogramming/README.md

 # cprogramming

-Demonstrations of a few fundamental C concepts
+Demonstrations of a few fundamental C concepts.